-Real–time data provides you full visibility of key trial information, which enables quicker decision-making regarding the progress of a clinical trial.
+Real-time data provides full visibility of key trial information, enabling quicker decision-making during the progress of a clinical trial.

-IVRCC Introduces TeleDiary™ for IVRS.
-Real-Time ePRO Data Collection is now combined with web-enabled IWRS available for computers, iPads, iPhones, and Android devices.
+TeleDiary™ for IVRS – real-time ePRO data collection is now combined with web-enabled IWRS available for computers, iPads, iPhones, and Android devices.

 - No costly device hardware is needed when using IVRCC ePRO data collection via touch tone phone and/or internet website access systems.

 - Patients now have a significantly improved and flexible user experience.
 The patient reported data will be accurate and higher quality.

 - IVR Clinical Concepts’ electronic patient diaries are an effective, efficient method to collect study data in real-time from patients.